aklinker1/webext-core/docs/guide/contributing.md

 With that in mind, there's a couple of expectations I have around new code:

 - Code is written in TypeScript and packages provide great TypeScript support.
+- Utilities support all browsers.
-- Fully unit tested.
+- Well unit tested.
 I won't require 100% coverage, but it should be close.

-- Utilities support all browsers.
+## Before You Contribute

-If you're just fixing a bug or improving the docs, feel free to open a PR!
+If you're just fixing a bug or improving the docs, feel free to open a PR, no questions asked!

-If you want to create a new package, open an issue first.
-That way we can collaborate and make sure it fits the purpose listed above.
-If it's not something I want to maintain or it doesn't fit this project, I don't want you to have wasted time working on it.
-We all have lives to live :smiley:
+If you want to add a new package or feature, open an issue first.
+That way we can collaborate and make sure it fits the purpose listed in the [project goals](#project-goals).
+If you open a PR, but it's not something I want to maintain or it doesn't fit this project, you will have wasted your time.
+We both have lives to live :smiley:.

 ## Development Setup